phaustin/climate_students_eoas/content/gradsyllabus.rst

    - Work on projects

--  Project
+-  Project Components:

-   -  Estimate: 16 hours

    -  Proposal

-   -  20 minute presentation to the class
+   -  10-20 minute presentation to the class

    -  Project report